och5351/MLAgents-NUITRACK-REALSENSE/README.md

 ## Description
 This project have a 2 brain.
 One is Player brain in Unity's ML-Agents.
 Another is Learning brain.

 This brain waiting at inputting 2 observing values. (one is emotion.
-Another is my intentions(It's just sending with key code)) free Nuitrack has a limit 3 minutes.
-So I can't progress Learning with NuitrackSDK.
+Another is my intentions(It just sending with key code(free Nuitrack has a limit 3 minutes.
+So I can't progress Learning with NuitrackSDK.). but it will be changing))

 Anyway new brain(Learning Brain) imitate player brain's decision with imitation Learning.